 As a member of the U.S. Foreign Service, Johnson held assignments in the U.S. Embassies in Haiti, the Philippines and Kenya.
 He also served as special assistant to Secretaries of State George P. Shultz and James A. Baker III.
 Johnson was a senior program officer at the National Democratic Institute for International Affairs.
 He was a graduate instructor of U.S. foreign policy and American politics at the City University of Manila, Philippines, and received his B.A. in political science from Rutgers University in 1982.

 Johnson is a visiting scholar of the Program on International Relations of New York University.
 He is a member of the Board of Trustees of the RAND Corporation in Santa Monica, California.
-Johnson also serves on the Board of Directors of the Project on Middle East Democracy in Washington, D.C., the San Francisco General Hospital Foundation, and the U.S. Global Leadership Coalition.
+Johnson also serves on the Board of Directors of the National Democratic Institute for International Affairs (NDI), Project on Middle East Democracy in Washington, D.C., the San Francisco General Hospital Foundation, and the U.S. Global Leadership Coalition.
 He has two children, Alicia and Christopher.

 In my role as executive assistant, I support PPI’s president and help to ensure that the daily operations of the PPI headquarters are running smoothly.
 Additionally, I provide corporate secretarial support for the Board of Directors and its standing committees.
 For many years prior to PPI, I worked in the corporate secretary’s office of a national bank based in San Francisco.
 Subsequently, I held similar positions in Washington, D.C. and Pittsburgh, PA before returning to the Bay Area and the legal department of another major national bank.
 I am a member of the International Association of Administrative Professionals (IAAP).

-As Finance & Human Resources/Administration director, I lead PPI’s financial management and accounting function as well as administration of HR policies and practices.
+As Finance & Administration director, I lead PPI’s financial management and accounting function as well as administration of HR policies and practices.
 I also support the Audit and Budget & Financial Planning Committees of the PPI Board.
 I have over 30 years of experience in the for-profit and non-profit sectors.
 Prior to PPI, I held several similar positions in California: chief financial officer/finance director for Notre Dame High School; chief financial officer/treasurer for Sisters of Mercy, Mercy High Schools; and finance director for the Sisters of the Holy Names.
 Previously, I was a senior consultant at Wells Fargo Bank, resource manager for the California State Automobile Association, and financial analyst for Delta Dental Plan of California.
 I hold a bachelor’s degree in Accounting from the University of the East, a bachelor’s degree in Human Relations, and an M.B.A. from Golden Gate University.
-My current volunteer work includes service as finance chair, vice president, and Local Associates Leader of three nonprofit organizations.
+My current volunteer work includes service for three nonprofit organizations.

-In June 2016, I assumed the newly-created role of Senior Program & Knowledge director at PPI.
-In this capacity, I lead the development, implementation and management of programs for PPI members, working closely with the Program Committee, the PPI management team and the broader membership.
+As Senior Program director, I lead the development, implementation, and management of programs for PPI members, working closely with the Program Committee, the PPI management team, and the broader membership.
 My professional experience, spanning a few years short of two decades, has focused on international policy and government affairs relating to the Asia-Pacific region, especially China.
 Before joining PPI, I spent 16 years in New York, where I held senior positions at a foreign policy organization and a brand owners’ association advocating global standards in intellectual property protection.
 Previously, I was a political journalist in Singapore during the Asian financial crisis.
 I have a master’s degree in international affairs from Columbia University and am fluent in Chinese.